mcbariekman/mvc_tech-blog/README.md

 # CMS-Style Blog Site

 This is a CMS-style blog site that allows users to create an account, log in, and interact with blog posts by creating comments, adding, updating, and deleting posts.
+The code is still being debugged, but the app is deployed [here](https://deployed-techblog.herokuapp.com/) and still under construction.
+Once fully debugged, the app have the following:

 ## Features